 Beacon Street, off Cedar Avenue.
 From 1 August 2003, a hidden park with a new lease of life and newly planted endemic trees.

 17 Church Street, telephone 292-1234, the administrative center and offices of the Corporation of Hamilton (see below).
-Opened by Governor Sir Julian Alvery Gascoigne, KCMG, on 11 February 1960.
+Opened by then-Governor Sir Julian Alvery Gascoigne, KCMG, on 11 February 1960.
 It operates the city with a Mayor and in descending order of rank, Aldermen and Common Councilors.
 Its construction was made possible by the late Miss Catherine Browne Tucker, who bequeathed a substantial sum to the Corporation for the building of a City Hall in memory of her father, George Somers Tucker.
 He was a former Alderman of the town and Speaker of the House of Assembly.
 It is in the heart of Hamilton, on the site of the former Hamilton Hotel, Bermuda's first major hostelry (it burnt down many decades ago and was never rebuilt), and modeled after the City Hall of Stockholm, Sweden.

 Note the weather vane and wind direction indicator on the tower with a bronze replica of the 17th century vessel Sea Venture as the crown.
 The vessel brought the first colonists in 1609.
 There have been periodic exhibitions of postage stamps on Bermuda and a display of ships crests - hundreds of them - from every Royal Navy warship that served on the Bermuda and West Indies Station and visited Bermuda.
 The reception area also has on public view an excellent philatelic collection - Bermuda postage stamps of the 20th century - donated to the Corporation by author and columnist Colin Benbow and an exhibition of Bermuda currency - notes and coins - from the Bermuda Monetary Authority.